-Vietnam is one of our favourite countries, packed with history, stunning landscapes, cultural highlights, and amazing food.
-It’s one of the most exciting destinations in South East Asia.
-We visited back in 1999 for the first time ever and we go back regularly to create this Vietnam Travel Blog section for you.
+Vietnam is one of Southeast Asia’s best countries to visit, packed with history, stunning landscapes, cultural highlights, and amazing food.
+It even has beaches.
+It’s one of the most exciting destinations imaginable.
+We visit regularly to create this Vietnam travel blog and guide for you.
 We’ve had the luxury of time and long visas to really get to know Vietnam.
 Our aim is to help you plan your trip to Vietnam using this travel guide.

-In this travel blog about Vietnam, we’ll look at places to go in Vietnam, itinerary ideas, where to stay, what to eat, and how to travel in Vietnam.
+In this travel blog about Vietnam, we’ll show you the best places to go in Vietnam, give you itinerary ideas and look at where to stay, what to eat, and how to travel in Vietnam.

 Let’s start with the one most important point I want to make about travel in Vietnam.
 The first point below.